HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 The `as` attribute plays an important role when preloading your resources and getting this wrong may result in downloading the same resource twice.
 On most browsers, specifying an unrecognized `as` attribute will ignore the preload.
 The supported values are `audio`, `document`, `embed`, `fetch`, `font`, `image`, `object`, `script`, `style`, `track`, `worker` and `video`.

-There are 17,861 cases of unrecognised values, with the most frequent error being omitting it completely; while the most common invalid as values are `other` and `stylesheet` (the correct value is `style`).
+There are 17,861 cases of unrecognized values, with the most frequent error being omitting it completely; while the most common invalid as values are `other` and `stylesheet` (the correct value is `style`).

 {{ figure_markup(
-  caption='Pages incorrectly used as="stylesheet" instead of "style"', content="1,114",
+  caption='Pages incorrectly used `as="stylesheet"` instead of `"style"`', content="1,114",
   classes="big-number",
   sheets_gid="1681733418",